link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 }
 ```

-In essence, **tokenization** obscures the credit card details by substituting them with a **token** that is meaningless on its own.
+This workflow centralizes the handling of sensitive data within the secure `Payment Service`, minimizing exposure elsewhere.
-This allows the `Subscription Service` to perform actions related to the card (e.g., process payments)
+The `Subscription Service` can perform actions related to the card (e.g., process payments)
 without ever possessing or accessing the actual card number.

 If a stolen **token** is used in an unauthorized attempt to initiate a charge,